- About Us

 Private mortgage insurance, or PMI, makes it possible for you to buy a home with a down payment of less than a 20% by protecting the lender against the additional risk associated with low down payment lending.
 By purchasing mortgage insurance, lenders are comfortable with down payments as low as 3.5% (for FHA-insured loans) or 5% (for conventional loans) of the home's value.

 It may be possible to cancel PMI at some point, such as when your loan balance is reduced to a certain amount (below 80% of the property value).
 Federal legislation requires automatic termination of mortgage insurance for many borrowers when their loan balance has been amortized to 78% of the original property value.

 Gifts are an acceptable source for part of the down payment, if the gift giver is related to you, is your co-borrower, or is from a nonprofit or government organization such as TSAHC.

 Your lender will lock your interest rate once you have an accepted Offer to Purchase on a home.
-Once your lender rate locks your loan, unless there is a rate lock policy that states otherwise, you will not be able to renegotiate the interest rate.
+One your lender locks your loan, you will not be able to renegotiate the interest rate.

 An abundance of credit inquiries can sometimes affect your credit scores since they may indicate that your use of credit is increasing.
 Note that the data used to calculate your credit score does NOT include mortgage or auto loan credit inquiries that are made during the 30 days prior to the score being calculated.
 In addition, all mortgage inquiries made in any 14-day period are always considered one inquiry.
 Don't limit mortgage shopping for fear that it will affect your credit score.